Tecmo Super Bowl II: Special Edition: Features

 Tecmo Super Bowl II was released for the Super NES and Genesis in 1994.
-The game still had all of Tecmo's features from the previous games and more and once again had a full license from the NFL and the NFL Players Association.
+The game still had all the features from the previous games and more and once again had a full license from the NFL and the NFL Players Association.
 All rosters and attributes reflected the 1994 NFL season.

 The game added many new features, with trade player being one of them.
 A pre-season three-week period allows up to three trades to be made.
 If the offered team accepts the trade, a message along with other trades from other teams will be posted.
 Any trades not listed means the trade was rejected and the trade period moves on to the next week.
 All rosters had been increased to 37 players for each team.
 Unlike the previous versions, defensive players can now be injured or adjusted around in the depth chart.
 Although new features included the fair catch and choosing a particular defensive play formation, penalties continued to not be one of them.
 Along with an isometric look to the field, a new style of game graphics were also created to allow random player animations such as dragging defensive players and random spin moves and jumps to avoid diving tacklers.
 User controlled ballcarriers can now dive at any time and anywhere on the field.
 The fair catch and two-point conversion (which was first introduced to the NFL in the season the game was released) options were added.
 Timeouts can now be called right after the whistle blows instead of waiting for the playbook screen to display.
 Punt and field goal fakes are now possible as well.
 The offensive playbook was expanded to 16 plays, and the defense was now allowed to choose either a normal, goal line, nickel or dime formation before guessing his opponent's offensive play.
 In addition to the increased playbook choices, audibles can now be called while on the field to change previous selected plays.
 The defense can also audible into different defensive formations that are listed above.

-The game was packaged with the 1992, '93 and '94 schedules, as well as the three team rosters corresponding to those years.
+The game was packaged with the 1992, 1993 and 1994 schedules, as well as the three team rosters corresponding to those years.
 Alternate and unofficial schedules can be generated by the CPU, but only in Trade Season Mode.
 Game quarter lengths (in preseason and probowl only) can be either shortened or extended.
 Fumbles and injuries can also be turned off, but neither the previous and later options are available in regular season mode.
 To keep with the traditional "arcade style" feel of the previous games, the game clock remained the same (accelerated), and both penalties and the 40 second play clock were excluded.